jeromeetienne/AR.js/README.md

-# WebAR - Efficient augmented reality for the web
+# AR.js - Efficient Augmented Reality for the Web using ARToolKit

-I am focusing hard on making WebAR a reality.
+I am focusing hard on making AR for the web a reality.
 This repository is where i publish the code.
 Contact me anytime [@jerome_etienne](https://twitter.com/jerome_etienne).
 Stuff are still moving fast, We reached a good status tho.